 Chapter Two: Gentle Hands

-Warmth welcomed Fluttershy like a friendly neighbor as she regained consciousness, noticing that she was laying on her right side cocooned snuggly in a thick sky blue quilt.
-Lifting her head from a deep crimson pillow propped up by the leg of the couch, she could see that she was resting on the couch.
-The slight change in position jostled the sprain in her left foreleg and a sharp pain stung her hoof.
-The pony nosed aside the fold of blanket covering her left leg, eyes widening in shock at what her curiosity had found.
-Her hoof was wrapped tightly in gauze soaked in a mixture of blood and a brown liquid she guessed was iodine.
-A startled squeak leaped from her throat at the sight of it.
+Warmth welcomed Fluttershy like a friendly neighbor as she regained consciousness.
+Lifting her head from a deep crimson pillow propped up by the arm of the couch, she noticed she was laying on her right side cocooned snuggly in a thick sky blue quilt.
+The slight shifted of her body as she tried rolling onto her stomach jostled the sharp sear in her left pastern.
+The pony nosed aside the fold of blanket covering her leg, eyes widening in shock at what her curiosity had found.
+Half of her lower leg was wrapped tightly in gauze soaked in a mixture of blood and a brown liquid she guessed was iodine, a startled squeak leaping from her throat at the sight of it.

 “Oh, good.
 You’re awake,” a masculine voice interrupted the silence in the room, causing the pegasus to jump a little.

-Setting the metal ladle upon the granite countertop built into the wall a few feet to the left of the stove and reaching behind his back,--hands sliding under his folded wings just a little bit--, the dragon tugged at the apron's strings to untie it before hanging it up a few feet away from the stove.
+Setting the metal ladle upon the granite countertop built into the wall the left of the stove and reaching behind his back,--hands sliding under his folded wings just a little bit--, the dragon tugged at the apron's strings to untie it before hanging it up a few feet away from the stove.
 Turning back to the pegasus, he began walking towards her.

 "All right, little lady.
 Chow time," the dragon announced, walking over to where the baby griffon was planted.
 He sat down beside her and blew into the bowl to cool the chowder before presenting it.